cybersamurai2410/BreastCancer_Prediction/README.md

-# BreastCancer_Prediction
+# Breast Cancer Prediction

+## Overview
-ML pipeline predicting breast cancer using supervised algorithms based on diagnostic features.
+Utilise an ensemble of supervised machine learning models to predict the occurrence of breast cancer based on diagnostic features.